 There are mitochondrial support supplements which can be more effective than exogenous ATP.
 We will discuss these supplements, such as NAC, ALA, CoQ10, carnitine, creatine and others in detail in our blog next week.
 Please check back with us to find out more!

-* Stay tuned for next week’s article on Sports Nutrition & Supplements for Mitochondrial Health *
+* Thanks for tuning into this article on maximizing energy for sports.
+Stay tuned for next week’s article on Sports Nutrition & Supplements for Mitochondrial Health *

 As always, please get in touch with us.
 If you or someone you know is struggling with sports performance, or general health issues, contact our clinic today.
 Book a free 15-min discovery call to see how we can help you with your concerns.
 We can answer your questions and help you book an initial consult with one of the functional medicine doctors in our clinic.